QinlinChen/cmm-compiler/README.md

-# CMM-Compiler
+# cmm-compiler
-A compiler for the CMM(C-Minus-Minus) language which is the subset of the C programming language.
+It is a compiler for the CMM(C-Minus-Minus) language, a subset of the C programming language.
+The target platform is MIPS32.

 ## Dependency